slevithan/regex/README.md

 ### Flag `v`

-JavaScript's native flag <kbd>v</kbd> (see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/unicodeSets)) gives you the best level of Unicode support, strict errors, and all the latest regex features like multicharacter properties of strings and character class subtraction/intersection.
+JavaScript's native flag <kbd>v</kbd> (`unicodeSets`, see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/unicodeSets)) gives you the best level of Unicode support, strict errors, and all the latest regex features like multicharacter properties of strings and character class subtraction/intersection.
 It's always on when using `regex`, which helps avoid numerous Unicode-related bugs, and means there's only one way to parse a regex instead of [four](#-context) (so you only need to remember one set of regex syntax and behavior).

 Flag <kbd>v</kbd> is applied to the full pattern after interpolation happens.